YSmetana/raid_arcconf_zabbix_lld/README.md

 * 1 controller only (ID 1)
 * up to 10 logical devices only (ID 0-9)
 * up to 10 physical drives only (ID 0-9)
+* parameters values reads and been stored as raw string, not numbers (e.q.
+"33 C/ 91 F (Normal)")

 ## Installation